yyi789/WhatTheHack/042-SAPOnAzure/Student/01-SAP-Auto-Deployment.md

 client_id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 client_secret: "xxxxxxxxxxxxxxxxxxxxxxxxxx"
 tenant_id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx"
-Change in the Resource prefix section, change the "teamxx** XX to represent your team number.
-Eg. “team00” from step 1.
-Add Team number to the Resource group in the Resource Group section: Name: “saprg_ophk_teamXX” State: “new” Region: “westus2”
+Change in the Resource prefix section, change the "squadxx** XX to represent your team number.
+Eg. “squad00” from step 1.
+Add Team number to the Resource group in the Resource Group section: Name: “saprg_ophk_squadXX” State: “new” Region: “westus2”
 You can change the three-letter SAP system ID parameter, if desired. e.g. SAP_system_name: “S4P” Save the “main_inputs” file.
 Stay in the same directory.
 ```
 7. Generate runnable terraform scripts.